 Public transport is not our first choice in Corona times.
 We recommend to book a taxi in advance for the journey from the airport to the hotel.

 There are several reasons why we recommend accommodation in the center of the city.
 The most important thing is that you can reach most of the attractions without public transport.
 Metro and buses are totally overloaded and you have to expect long travel and waiting times.
 If you have your accommodation in the center, you can walk to almost anything.
 Read our article Hotels in Rome.

 Rome is known for the “Movida”.
 Many Romans enjoy the mild summer nights and meet on the streets and squares until late at the night to chat.
 For your safety, avoid crowds and keep away from people you don’t know.

 Rome is a very safe city.
 However, the corona crisis has left deep damage.
-Many people are desperate and rely on donations.
+Many people rely on donations.
 Theft could therefore also increase.
 It is of course safer in the city center rather than in some neighborhoods on the periphery.
 And you shouldn’t be out with lots of money and valuables late at night.